Resend as a WordPress SMTP Server

 Enterprise Custom Negotiated volumes Dedicated infrastructure, SLAs, custom data residency

-Resend’s pricing page tiers Scale from $90/100K through $1,150/2.5M with overage rates that decline as volume rises.
-Data retention is 30 days across all four tiers as of mid-2026; the practical differentiation between tiers is domain count, team-member count, dedicated-IP availability, and rate-limit ceiling.
+Scale tiers from $90/100K up to $1,150/2.5M with overage rates that decline as volume rises.
+Data retention is 30 days across all four tiers as of mid-2026; the differentiation between tiers is domain count, team-member headroom, dedicated-IP availability, and rate-limit ceiling.
 Check resend.com/pricing for current values rather than relying on the table above to be exact.

-The free tier is permanent: 3,000 emails per month, 100 per day, no time limit.
-Most WordPress sites sending password resets, contact-form notifications, and WooCommerce order confirmations will never exceed it.
-The free tier also beats Mailgun (trial-only) and Postmark (100/month free is testing-only).
+The free tier is permanent and beats Mailgun (trial-only) and Postmark (100/month free, testing-only).
 It is less generous than SMTP2GO‘s 1,000/month (which has its own 200/day cap), but the 3,000-monthly headroom on Resend covers more sites in practice.

 WordPress integration paths

-WP Mail SMTP has a native Resend integration in its free tier (Resend is one of the 15 free mailers per the SMTP plugin roundup).
+WP Mail SMTP has native Resend support in its free tier (Resend is one of the free mailers per the SMTP plugin roundup).
 Select Resend as the mailer, paste the API key, configure the From address.
-The plugin uses Resend’s API rather than SMTP, which bypasses host-level port blocking and is Resend’s recommended path.
+The plugin uses Resend’s API rather than SMTP, which bypasses host-level port blocking.
+This is the path for operators who want a familiar interface, email logging, and the option to fall back to a second mailer.

 FluentSMTP supports Resend via its generic-API connection type.
 Setup is more manual than WP Mail SMTP’s guided flow but is fully functional and free.